Parent page: Altium NEXUS Server

 product is selected ready for acquisition.
 Notice also that you can use the filtering fields to quickly find what you need (as shown here in the Extensions region).

-As well as being able to acquire and store products and extensions inside your local Altium Infrastructure Server, you can also use the NIS interface to download products and extensions outside of the Infrastructure Server.
-This ability is included so that you can easily copy an installation package onto a portable drive, or optical disk, for those situations where you need to transfer packages between NIS installations (from an open network to a closed network, for example).
-To distinguish between acquisition into your local Altium Infrastructure Server, and download onto a hard drive, the following buttons are presented:
+As well as being able to acquire and store products and extensions inside your local Altium NEXUS Server, you can also use the NIS interface to download products and extensions outside of the NEXUS Server – as a saved ZIP archive file.
+This latter ability is included so that you can easily transfer installation packages between NIS installations (from a NEXUS server on an open network to one on a closed network, for example).
+To distinguish between acquisition into your local Altium NEXUS Server, and download onto a hard drive, the following buttons are presented:

-- - acquire and store a product and any extension(s) within your local Altium Infrastructure Server.
+- – acquire and store a product and any extension(s) within your local Altium NEXUS Server.

 - – create a package that can be downloaded directly onto the hard drive.